From behind bars to pardoned by governor, Little Rock man changes life to help others

 Higgins has known Hunt for a few years and understands how powerful his words can when used spoken to the correct crowd.

-In a monotonous inflection that carries the weight of a deeper story, Hunt Sr. commanded the attention of those wearing the identical inmate attire.
+In a monotonous inflection that carries the weight of a deeper story, Hunt commanded the attention of those wearing inmate attire.

-"I've been shot before, ran from the police so many times I can't tell you," Hunt Sr. said.

-Hunt Sr. was released when he was 20-years-old, but stated that the prison system didn't help with his rehabilitation at all.
+At 20, he was released, but stated that the prison system didn't help with his rehabilitation at all.

-"When you coming out of prison, the only thing you thinking about is I ain't gone be able to get a good job," Hunt Sr. said.
+"When you coming out of prison, the only thing you thinking about is I ain't gone be able to get a good job," he said.

 That's until his grandmother died in 2001.